jillesvangurp/www.jillesvangurp.com/_posts/2013-03-20-using-elastic-search-for-geo-spatial-search.md

   - TB
   - Using Elastic Search
 ---
-Over the past few months we have been quietly working on the <a href="http://localstre.am">localstre.am</a> platform.
-As I have mentioned in a previous post, we are <a href="http://www.jillesvangurp.com/2013/01/15/using-elastic-search-as-a-key-value-store/">using elastic search as a key value store</a> and that's working pretty nicely for us.
+Over the past few months we have been quietly working on the [localstre.am](http://localstre.am) platform.
+As I have mentioned in a previous post, we are [using elastic search as a key value store](https://www.jillesvangurp.com/2013/01/15/using-elastic-search-as-a-key-value-store/) and that's working pretty nicely for us.
 In addition to that we are also using it as a geospatial search engine.

 Localstrea.am is going to be all about local and that means geospatial data and lots of it.
 That's not just POIs (points of interest) but also streets, cities, and areas of interest.
 In geospatial terms that means shapes: points, paths, and polygons.
 Doing geospatial search means searching through documents that have geospatial data associated with it using a query that also contains geospatial data.
 So given a shape, find every document with a shape that overlaps or intersects with it.